print · login

 Discussion lead: Gijs (Up to Section 4.1)

-Paper 14 (Meeting on June 21, 2022)
+Meeting 14 (on June 21, 2022)

 Paper: Melanie Diepenbeck, Ulrich Kühne, Mathias Soeken, Rolf Drechsler: Behaviour Driven Development for Tests and Verification.
 TAP 2014: 61–77